 Is the Governor’s Internship Program open to graduate students?

 Yes.
 The Governor’s Office Internship Program is open to all currently enrolled undergraduate, graduate, and associate degree college students.
-Additionally, some of the Executive Offices in the Baker-Polito Administration hire graduate students as interns who typically focus on substantial tasks related to their fields of study.
-To the extent that we can facilitate a connection between a strong graduate student candidate and the appropriate Secretariats, we would be happy to do so.
-Law school students may apply for our internships in the Office of the Governor's Legal Counsel
+Additionally, some of the Executive Offices in the Healey-Driscoll Administration hire graduate students as interns.
+To the extent that we can facilitate a connection between a strong graduate student candidate and the appropriate Secretariat, we would be happy to do so.
+Law school students may apply for our internships in the Office of the Governor's Legal Counsel.

 Are high school students eligible to apply?

-No. The Governor’s Internship Program is designed for full-time undergraduate or associate degree students who have completed at least one semester of college.
-Prospective high school applicants that are interested in an internship at the State House for the summer should visit the Secretary of State's Tour Division, which does accept high school students on a full-time or part-time basis during the summer months.
-Students learn about the history, art and architecture in the building, and give tours to visiting residents and tourists.
+No. The Governor’s Internship Program is designed for full-time undergraduate, graduate, or associate degree students who have completed at least one semester of college.
+Prospective high school applicants that are interested in an internship at the State House for the summer should visit the Secretary of State’s Tour Division, which does accept high school students on a full-time or part-time basis during the summer months.
+Students learn about the history, art, and architecture in the building, and also give tours to visitors.

 What kind of writing sample is acceptable?

-The writing sample should be a 2-3 page excerpt of something you may have previously written.
+The writing sample should be a 2–3-page excerpt of something you have written.
 It does not have to be specific to the internship program.

 Can letters of recommendations be sent separately?

 Yes.
 Letters of recommendation will be accepted separately prior to the deadline.
-Sending recommendations with the application materials (cover letter, resume and writing sample) is preferred when possible.
-The letters should be emailed to Grace Headrick: firstname.lastname@example.org.
+Sending recommendations with the required application materials (cover letter, resume, and writing sample) is preferred.
+The letters should be emailed to Olivia Rolnik: firstname.lastname@example.org.

 I attend school out-of-state, are phone interviews acceptable?

-Whenever possible, in-person interviews are preferred.
+In-person interviews are preferred.
 For students studying out of state, in-person interviews when you are in Massachusetts on breaks will be accommodated when possible.
-If you know that you are going to be studying abroad, in-person interviews the semester before are also preferred to phone interviews.
-If none of those options are feasible, a phone interview may be arranged and will not hurt your candidacy.
+If you know that you are going to be studying abroad, in-person interviews the semester before departure are also preferred to phone interviews.
+If none of those options are feasible, a phone interview may be arranged and will not impact your candidacy